awsdocs/amazon-fsx-windows-user-guide/doc_source/unable-to-access.md

 The FSx elastic network interface for your file system was modified or deleted\.

 **Resolution**
 You must not modify or delete the FSx elastic network interface\.
 Modifying or deleting the network interface can cause a permanent loss of connection between your VPC and your file system\.
 Create a new file system, and do not modify or delete the FSx elastic network interface\.
-To learn more, see [ File System Access Control with Amazon VPC ](limit-access-security-groups.md)\.
+For more information, see [ File System Access Control with Amazon VPC ](limit-access-security-groups.md)\.

 **Potential Cause**
-The security group you've specified for your Amazon FSx file system lacks the required inbound rules\.
+The security group that you specified for your Amazon FSx file system lacks the required inbound rules\.

 **Resolution**
 Make sure that your security group has the inbound rules specified in [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups)\.

 **Potential Cause**
-The security group you've associated with your compute instances lacks the required outbound rules\.
+The security group that you associated with your compute instances lacks the required outbound rules\.

 **Resolution**
 Review the outbound rules specified in [Amazon VPC Security Groups](limit-access-security-groups.md#fsx-vpc-security-groups), and make sure that the security group associated with your compute instances has the corresponding outbound rules\.